Windsor Framework: Agreement and signing of the Framework

+The agreement was reached in accordance with Article 14 and Article 15 of the protocol and did not formally need parliamentary approval.
+However, the Prime Minister promised that MPs should have an opportunity to vote on it: the vote took place in the House of Commons on 22 March 2023 and the Framework was passed with a large majority.
+The adoption halted both the Northern Ireland Protocol Bill which the UK government had been taking forward, and the infringement procedures by the European Commission brought against the UK in relation to the bill.

+On the EU side, there was no single vote or decision on the Framework as a whole.
+Some of the changed arrangements to be put in place under the Framework required agreement through qualified majority in the Council of the European Union.
+Some parts of the agreement required the consent of the European Parliament.

 Reactions

 Ireland

-An Taoiseach Leo Varadkar welcomed the agreement and said: "The Irish Government will do all we can to make these new arrangements work in the interest of people and enterprises in Northern Ireland, here in the Republic of Ireland while protecting the European Single Market and the Common Travel Area between Ireland and the United Kingdom and the Good Friday Agreement."
+Leo Varadkar, the Taoiseach, welcomed the agreement and said: "The Irish Government will do all we can to make these new arrangements work in the interest of people and enterprises in Northern Ireland, here in the Republic of Ireland while protecting the European Single Market and the Common Travel Area between Ireland and the United Kingdom and the Good Friday Agreement."
 Sinn Féin president Mary Lou McDonald indicated her support for the agreement.